 Category Public Service Advertising

-The father of andvertising, Ron Anderson, made that declarative statement while flipping thru a pile of comp ads created by my partner, Ron Wachino, and me.
-He was referring to the One Club’s One Show and pointing to this concept when he said it.
+The godfather of Minneapolis advertising, Ron Anderson, made that declarative statement while flipping thru a pile of comp ads created by my partner, Ron Wachino, and me.
+He was referring to the One Show and pointing to this concept when he said it.
 Of course, his prediction came true.
-Why else would I be […]
+Why else would I be writing […]

 When the godfather of Minneapolis was promoted and relocated to NY, one of the first things Ron Anderson did was put together this book.
 It was sent to prospective new clients.
 And given to every employee.
 The publication – filled with 82 ads – was so popular it was updated and reprinted six months later.
 This is […]